abrahamalen/alen-abraham.github.io/content/posts/web-development-resources-part2.md

 categories: ["resources", "web-development"]
 aliases: [/web-development]
 featuredImage: "/images/web-development-resources-part2/cover-image.jpg"
+images: ["/images/web-development-resources-part2/cover-image.jpg"]
 # removed /alen-abraham.github.io from featuredImage, now hosted on custom domain.
 ---

 ## Introduction

 #### Hello👋 to all Developers and Designers around the world..! 🌈

-*My curated list of resources continues...!*
+_My curated list of resources continues...!_

 In this article I will share some more awesome tools which can help you make your work easier and productive.
-In the previous one I shared about 10 tools and today I will be sharing a set of tools, so why waiting...  *Scroll down and grasp them*
+In the previous one I shared about 10 tools and today I will be sharing a set of tools, so why waiting... _Scroll down and grasp them_

 ## ✊ Resources